xing/hops/DOCUMENTATION.md

 export default render(<Home />);
 ```

 During tests `importComponent` simply outputs the referenced component.
-If you'd rather like to test the `loading`- or the `error`-state of the lazy-loading placeholder component, you currently have to provide your own mock.
+If you'd rather like to test the `loading`- or the `error`-state of the lazy-loading placeholder component, you have to provide your own mock.

 **Example: check the loading state**